-&lt;sup>9 HUD's RPA system used virtual machines to host and deploy bots.
+9 HUD's RPA system used virtual machines to host and deploy bots.
 A separate server hosted HUD's

-&quot;Orchestrator" software, which allowed for centralized management and control of automation resources.
+[&]quot;Orchestrator" software, which allowed for centralized management and control of automation resources.

-&lt;sup>10 A PIA is a record of how HUD collects, stores. protects, shares, and manages PII.
+10 A PIA is a record of how HUD collects, stores. protects, shares, and manages PII.
 It lists who has access to PII and what controls are in place to protect it.

 HUD did not adequately plan for VM limitations that could affect bot performance or ensure that VM configurations were consistent across its different environments used for development, testing, and production.
 In two instances, bot users reported significant VM-related problems.
 For example, a program office official reported that a completed bot was ultimately impractical to use because the attending user was unable to perform other tasks while the bot was running on the assigned VM.
 The official further stated that if the program office had been aware of this limitation upfront, it would have concluded that the process was not suitable for automation using RPA.
-Program office and OCIO officials also reported that inconsistency between development and production VM environments caused significant problems in some cases, when bots were released into production.
+Program office and OCIO officials also reported that inconsistency between development and production.
 In another instance, a program office bot user reported VM issues with lagging performance, lack of support for needed software, and nonresponsive applications.
 As a result of these issues, the bot was never completed and used in production.